SUI-Components/adevinta-spain-components/components/map/google/README.md

 #### Map

-Render a dynamic map.
-It is a wrapper of [GoogleMap](https://react-google-maps-api-docs.netlify.app/#googlemap) but also loads Google Maps script out of the box.
+Render a map.
+Toggle between a static map image and a dynamic map using `isInteractive` prop.
+The dynamic map is a wrapper of [GoogleMap](https://react-google-maps-api-docs.netlify.app/#googlemap) but also loads Google Maps script out of the box.
 Use `loaderNode` and `errorNode` to optionally display loading and error states.
 All the props defined in the wrapped component are also available.

 ```js
 import MapGoogle from '@s-ui/sui-map-google'